laravel-enso/laravel-enso.github.io/HowTo.md

    - the desired name, for example 'My Contact Persons'
    - the icon class, for example 'fa fa-address-book  fa-fw'
    - the link that's going to get accessed, for example, 'myContactPersons'
-- let's leave out parents, so we'll see the menu in the root, and set 'No' for children
+- set no parents, so we'll see the menu in the root, and set 'No' for children
 - Save & and you should already be able to see the new menu
 - Finally, set the roles, if you need to, otherwise admin should be selected as default.